XEDGit/memdetect/README.md

  - #### Output:

+   - `-il` `--include-lib`: Adding this flag will include in the output the library name from where the first shown function have been called

    - `-ie` `--include-ext`: Adding this flag will include in the output the calls to malloc and free from outside your source files

    - `-ix` `--include-xmalloc`: Adding this flag will include in the output the calls to xmalloc and xrealloc